-- Pye-Barker Fire & Safety, an industry leader in commercial fire protection since 1946, will adorn the hood of Nemechek’s Tundra this weekend at Darlington, at Talladega (Ala) Superspeedway (Oct.
-2), and for the season finale at Phoenix (Ariz.)
+- Pye-Barker Fire & Safety, an industry leader in commercial fire protection since 1946, will adorn the hood of Nemechek’s Tundra this weekend at Martinsville and again for the season finale at Phoenix (Ariz.)
 Raceway (Nov.
 5).
 Pye-Barker recently acquired Nemechek’s long-time supporter Fire Alarm Services.

 John Hunter Nemechek Career Highlights:

-- Eight-time winner in Camping World Truck Series action, winning at least one race each season from 2015 to 2018 for his family-owned team, NEMCO Motorsports.
-Across 109 career starts in NASCAR’s third division, has compiled two poles, 882 laps led, 33 top-five and 56 top-10 finishes resulting in an average finish of 12.9.
+Eleven-time winner in Camping World Truck Series action, winning at least one race each season from 2015 to 2018 for his family-owned team, NEMCO Motorsports.
+Across 122 career starts in NASCAR’s third division, has compiled two poles, 1,179 laps led, 40 top-five and 65 top-10 finishes resulting in an average finish of 12.4.

 KBM Notes of Interest:

-- KBM holds the Camping World Truck Series records for most career wins (85) and most wins in a single season (14 in 2014).
-With his victory at the Bristol Motor Speedway Dirt Track, Martin Truex Jr. became the 16th different driver to win a Truck Series event for KBM.
+- KBM holds the Camping World Truck Series records for most career wins (89) and most wins in a single season (14 in 2014).
+With his victory at Bristol Motor Speedway Chandler Smith became the 17th different driver to win a Truck Series event for KBM.
 In addition to collecting a series-record seven Owner’s Championships, the organization has produced two championship-winning drivers: Erik Jones (2015) and Christopher Bell (2017).